floppydisk525/MvvmLight_Frame_DesignTime/README.md

 ![alt text][DesignTimePageImageWorksNAVButtons]

+NOTE:  After compiling and running the solution, the navigation buttons in the above image disappeared in design time.
+Clearly, don't understand the internals.
+The property to show the nav buttons could be set to true if we want them.

 Issue #2:  Post the MvvmLight toolkit version, etc.
 Issue #3:  Understanding of WPF/xaml.
 Areas that could use better understanding include WPF/Xaml instantiation of objects & controls and diagnosing Xaml issues.